Rokawoo/notes/University/CS380-ArtificialIntelligence/Week3.md

 - Only h(n) → becomes Greedy (fast, often suboptimal)
 - g(n) + h(n) → A\* achieves both speed and optimality

+**Admissibility**: h(n) must always underestimate actual cost to goal (e.g., Euclidean distance as straight line from A to B will always be ≤ actual path distance)

 ## Critical Implementation Details

 ### When to Terminate